 Below is a list of my publications on Buddhist and Jain narrative.
 Pre-print copies of many of the articles can be found on my University of Edinburgh page.

-Shared Characters in Jain, Buddhist and Hindu Narrative: Gods, Kings and Other Heroes (Routledge, In Press) [more info on Routledge website]
+Shared Characters in Jain, Buddhist and Hindu Narrative: Gods, Kings and Other Heroes (Routledge, 2017) [more info on Routledge website]

 Narrating Karma and Rebirth: Buddhist and Jain Multi-Life Stories (Cambridge University Press, 2014) [more info on CUP website]

 Jātaka Stories in Theravāda Buddhism: Narrating the Bodhisatta Path (Farnham: Ashgate, 2010).

 Naomi Appleton, Sarah Shaw and Toshiya Unebe, Illuminating the Life of the Buddha: An illustrated chanting book from eighteenth-century Siam (Oxford: Bodleian Libraries, 2013).